dksanyal/Surrogator/README.md

 TOOL DESIGN:
 The tool is a Python script with a frontend GUI.
 Can also be run from commandline in Linux.
 Tested on Python 3.4 on Ubuntu.
 Uses several advanced modules like BeautifulSoup, PyQt4, nltk, selenium, pandas, numpy, gensim.models, and many more.
 It is highly customizable.
+Incorporates state-of-the-art machine learning algorithms.

 TESTING:
 Results of preliminary evaluation of Surrogator on a sample set of 120 Computer Science and Electrical Engg. papers is provided.